teedjay/quarkus-openapi/README.md

 # quarkus-openapi
 Testing some dynamic processing of OpenAPI to reduce the number of annotations needed.
-Will be injecting ur from `application.properties` into the run-time generated `openapi` file as well, to be able to use swagger-ui against dev/test/prod environments.
+Will be injecting url's from `application.properties` into the run-time generated `openapi`, to easy use swagger-io authorization when running dev/test/prod environments.

 - [x] Generation of OpenAPI definitions for /hello
 - [x] Include static `main/resources/META-INF/openapi.yaml` containing /byebye definition